box8engineering/box8engineering.github.io/_posts/2020-01-16-Know-your-customer.markdown

 ---

-### Know your customer , How they behave on your platform
+### Know your customer, How they behave on your platform

 Every e-commerce organisation requires powerful analytics tool that can record customer’s interaction with their Website,  App or Server and visualise the